prempreetbrar/To-Do-List/README.md

 5. Open up a terminal (or use the same one) and write ```node --version``` and ```npm --version```.
 If either node or npm are missing, repeat steps 1-4.

 6. Click on the green button on the top right that says "Code".
-Click download ZIP, and then unzip the *To-do-list-master* folder.
+Click download ZIP, and then unzip the *To-Do-List-master* folder.
 Open up a terminal (or use the same one) and write

     ```
-    cd ~/<Your Username>/Downloads/To-do-list-master
+    cd ~/<Your Username>/Downloads/To-Do-List-master
     npm install
     npm start
     ```